tinygo-org/tinygo-site/content/docs/reference/lang-support/_index.md

   Which Go language features are supported by TinyGo and which are still a work in progress.
 ---

-While TinyGo supports a big subset of the Go language, not everything is supported yet.

-Here is a list of features that are supported:

-* The subset of Go that directly translates to C is well supported.
-This includes all basic types and all regular control flow (including `switch`).
-* Slices are well supported.
-* Interfaces are quite stable and should work well in almost all cases.
-Type switches and type asserts are also supported, as well as calling methods on interfaces.
-The only exception is comparing two interface values (but comparing against `nil` works).
-* Closures and bound methods are supported, for example inline anonymous (lambda-like) functions.
-* The `defer` keyword is almost entirely supported, with the exception of deferring some builtin functions.

-## Concurrency

-At the time of writing (2019-11-27), support for goroutines and channels works for the most part.
-Support for concurrency on ARM microcontrollers is complete but may have some edge cases that don't work.
-Support for other platforms (such as WebAssembly) is a bit more limited: calling a blocking function may for example allocate heap memory.
+The TinyGo compiler implements all major Go language features, although some details are missing.
+Below you will find a description of some of the missing features, as of june 2023.

+If you're wondering "Does TinyGo support feature X", we often cannot give a good answer!
+The rest of this page gives a good indication, but other than that you will just have to try for yourself to see whether a particular piece of software works with TinyGo.
+There are just way too many edge cases that are not entirely supported or work slightly differently, many of which we don't even know about.

 ## Cgo

-While TinyGo embeds the [Clang](https://clang.llvm.org/) compiler to parse `import "C"` blocks, many features of Cgo are still unsupported.
+While TinyGo embeds the [Clang](https://clang.llvm.org/) compiler to parse `import "C"` blocks, some features of Cgo are still unsupported or may work slightly differently.
 For example, `#cgo` statements are only partially supported.

 ## Reflection

 Many packages, especially in the standard library, rely on reflection to work.
-The `reflect` package has been re-implemented in TinyGo and most common types like numbers, strings, and structs are supported now.
+The `reflect` package has been re-implemented in TinyGo and most of it works, but some parts are not yet fully supported.

 ## Maps

-Support for maps is not yet complete but is usable.
-You can use any type as a value, but only some types are acceptable as map keys.
-Also, they have not been optimized for performance and will cause linear lookup times in some cases.

-Types supported as map keys include strings, integers, pointers, and structs/arrays that contain only these types.
+Maps generally work fine, but may be slower than you expect them to be.
+There are a few reasons for this, one of which is that some types (like structs) may internally be compared using reflection instead of using a dedicated hash/compare function.

 ## Standard library